Steps to Earning Substance Abuse Counselor Certification in Arkansas

 As the last step before applying for ADC certification through the Arkansas Substance Abuse Certification Board (ASACB), you’ll need to pass the IC&RC Advanced Alcohol and Drug Counselor (AADC) written exam.
 This exam tests your knowledge and competency in various critical areas of substance abuse counseling, including:

 SBEADAC’s only statement on the final exam for vetting LAADAC and LADAC candidates is that it must be a national qualifying written exam as prescribed by SBEADAC.
-Of course, SBEADAC would accept the IC&RC Advanced Alcohol and Drug Counselor (AADC) exam you take in the course of becoming certified for the purpose of qualifying for LAADAC licensure.
+Of course, SBEADAC would accept the IC&RC Advanced Alcohol and Drug Counselor (AADC) exam you take as part of the certification process for the purpose of qualifying for LAADAC licensure.

 You’ll apply to take the written exam through Certemy.